rosej12/rosej12.github.io/README.md

 `

 ### Steps for Running Locally
-1. Clone the repository
+1. Clone the repository with
 `git clone https://github.com/rosej12/rosej12.github.io.git`
-2. Install the necessary dependencies in the project directory `npm install`
+2. Install the necessary dependencies in the project directory using `npm install`
-3. Run the app locally
+3. Run the app locally with
 `npm start`

 ## Technologies Used